Kevin-Ngo/surfevolvergui/README.developer.md

 ## Final Notes

-This was a very short README file; however, it should contain all of the necessary information needed to contribute to the project.

-This project was worked on by Kevin Ngo in collaboration with Lucas Robinson and Dr. John Blendell in the summer of 2018 at Purdue University for the NCN URE program.
+This project was worked on by Kevin Ngo in collaboration with Lucas Robinson and Dr. John Blendell in the Summer of 2018 at Purdue University for the NCN URE program.